Sorakri/Sorakri.github.io/README.md

    });

 ```
 We now have a program that will send a request to Twitch and recieve a response, what does that response look like?
-Once parsed, it looks like:
+Once parsed, it looks like this:

 ````markdown
 {